 A Kansas heartbeat bill, HB 2324 (Full text), was introduced and referred to the House Committee on Federal and State Affairs on February 13, 2013.
 The bill died in the Committee.

-In Kentucky, heartbeat bill HB 132 was introduced in the House of Representatives in both the 2013 and 2014 legislative sessions.
-On December 13, 2018, State Rep. Robert Goforth (89th Dist.) prefiled a heartbeat bill (BR 823) in the House for the 2019 legislative session.
+On December 13, 2018, State Rep. Robert Goforth (89th Dist.) prefiled a heartbeat bill (BR 823) in the House for the 2019 legislative session but the General Assembly opted to use a Senate version instead.

 A Michigan heartbeat bill, HB 5644 (Full text), was introduced in the House by Representative Tom Hooker on June 10, 2014.
 HB 5644 was referred to the Committee on Health Policy the same day.